barthh/api-imdb/README.md

 - Add tests for the app
 - Add a makefile to launch easily the project
+- Have only one search bar in the menu with a drop-down bar to choose the type of search

 Integrate new features into the package :
 - Find the most relevant keywords of a search.
 (Suggests words when the user is doing a search)
 - Possibility to search for an actor/writer/director.